 Nominations are now open for Leeds City Council’s Compassionate City Awards.
-The awards ceremony will take place on Thursday 5 December 2019.
+The provisional date for the awards ceremony has been booked for Thursday 1 December 2022.

 The important and selfless work that these individuals or groups do helps to improve the lives of many people living in Leeds, enriching the city and supporting the council’s vision for Leeds to be the best city in the UK; a city that is compassionate and caring with a strong economy that tackles poverty and reduces inequalities.

-You have until Monday 30 September to nominate individuals, groups or organisations who always put others first and deserve to be recognised for their efforts.
+The deadline is Friday 23 September 2022 to nominate individuals, groups or organisations who always put others first and deserve to be recognised for their efforts in their local communities or wider city.

-However big or small you think their contribution to society may be, if they go that extra mile for the benefit of others, make sure you nominate them for one of the awards below.
+However big or small their contribution to society may be, if they go that extra mile for the benefit of others, they can be nominated for one of the awards below.

 This year’s award categories are: